 5. Donde Fidel

 Cali may be known across the globe as the world capital of salsa, but Cartagena has stand-out salsa venues too.
 Donde Fidel, close to the historic clocktower, has caught the eye of many a TripAdvisor user for being one of the best places to discover how to dance salsa in Cartagena.

 Address: Portal de los Dulces, Carrera 4, Cartagena, Colombia

 Barranquilla is booming, enjoying a growth in its tourism and expansion in terms of its bars and clubs.
 These are just some of the reasons why this coastal city has become a favorite among Colombians and international visitors keen to explore Colombia.

 Whether you visit Barranquilla during its world famous festival, or enjoy it during down time, the following are unmissable places to move your feet to a Colombian beat:

-6. La Troja: La Troja has been influencing Barranquilla’s music scene for more than fifty years and is so key to its traditions, it was declared part of the city’s Cultural and Musical Heritage by the District Institute of Culture.
-La Troja is an unmissable spot for anyone eager to learn to dance in Barranquilla.
+La Troja has been influencing Barranquilla’s music scene for more than fifty years and is so key to its traditions, it was declared part of the city’s Cultural and Musical Heritage by the District Institute of Culture.
+La Troja is an unmissable spot for anyone eager to learn how to dance in Barranquilla.